-Along with decades of experience creating and producing award-winning educational content for preschoolers, Angela is a compelling presenter who is passionate about children’s media and steeped in child development research to back up her beliefs.
-She selects appropriate invitations for talks and media appearances around the globe.
+Along with decades of experience creating and producing award-winning educational content for kids, I am a public speaker and author that is passionate about children’s media..with a child developmental background to back up my beliefs.
+Over the years, I have had the pleasure of accepting invitations for appropriate talks and media appearances throughout the globe.

 - Youth Media Alliance Conference – Keynote Address

 - Blogher Conference

 - Good Day New York

 MIPCOM – The World’s Entertainment Content Market – Oct 14

 Overland Park, KS